-Greenwich Market is open seven days a week and is one of London's best markets for arts and crafts, unique gifts, antiques and collectibles.
+Greenwich Market is open seven days a week and is one of London's best markets for arts and crafts, unique gifts, antiques, and collectibles.
 Weekends can get rather crowded, so if you prefer a quieter vibe, plan to visit from Monday to Thursday.
-The area around the stalls themselves is packed with lively pubs, cafés and restaurants perfect for refuelling after your visit.
+The area around the stalls themselves is packed with lively pubs, cafés, and restaurants perfect for refueling after your visit.
 The Coach & Horses is a centrally located favorite.

 Brick Lane Market opens on Sunday mornings.
 It dates back to the Jewish community migration and sells everything from second-hand furniture to fruit and veg, and has become the place to be for bargain hunters in the know.
-The surrounding area is one of the East End's trendiest hangout spots, famous for its curry restaurants, craft breweries and vintage clothing stores.
+The surrounding area is one of the East End's trendiest hangout spots, famous for its curry restaurants, craft breweries, and vintage clothing stores.
 Stay after dark to experience Brick Lane's buzzing nightlife.

 Old Spitalfields Market began in 1638 when King Charles gave a license for "flesh, fowl, and roots" to be sold in what was then known as Spittle Fields.
 It's now a seriously cool place to shop, with jewelry and clothing stalls spanning the designer spectrum from vintage to contemporary.
 The market is busiest on Sundays but is open Monday to Friday too.
 It is surrounded by independent boutiques selling crafts, fashion and gifts.

 Petticoat Lane Market was established over 400 years ago by the French Huguenots, who sold petticoats and lace in the area.
-In the mid-1800s, the Victorians rechristened the lane Middlesex Street to avoid references to women's undergarments, but the original name stuck and today the market is a gloriously disorganized collection of second-hand goods, bric-a-brac and jumble sale clothes.
+In the mid-1800s, the Victorians rechristened the lane Middlesex Street to avoid references to women's undergarments, but the original name stuck and today the market is a gloriously disorganized collection of second-hand goods, bric-a-brac, and jumble sale clothes.
 You never know what treasures you might find.

-Every Sunday between 8:00 a.m. and 3:00 p.m., the East End's Columbia Road is transformed into a veritable jungle of flower stalls and shops, selling exotic blooms, locally grown shrubs and towering young trees.
+Every Sunday between 8:00 a.m. and 3:00 p.m., the East End's Columbia Road is transformed into a veritable jungle of flower stalls and shops, selling exotic blooms, locally grown shrubs, and towering young trees.
 It's beloved by green-fingered locals, and by visitors with a love of all things colorful and fragrant.
-Throughout the rest of the week, the street is worth visiting for its collection of garden-inspired art galleries, delis, cafés and clothes stores.Continue to 9 of 10 below.
+Throughout the rest of the week, the street is worth visiting for its collection of garden-inspired art galleries, delis, cafés, and clothing stores.

 Established in the 1890s on an old drovers' route into the capital, Broadway Market is located at the heart of Hackney in London's East End.
-The market itself takes place on Saturdays between 9:00 a.m. and 5:00 p.m., and offers the chance to peruse stalls laden with everything from fresh produce to global street food, clothing and crafts.
+The market itself takes place on Saturdays between 9:00 a.m. and 5:00 p.m., and offers the chance to peruse stalls laden with everything from fresh produce to global street food, clothing, and crafts.
 At other times, the street remains a popular destination thanks to its host of independent boutiques and cafés.